james-dire-1/arduino-radio-project/README.md

 # Arduino Radio

 The Arduino Radio is an FM radio built for the Dawson College MakerSPACE Internship as a semester-long project.
-It contains an LCD display for displaying band and frequency, supports preset saving and tuning, and is packaged in a small portable box so that it can be brought around easily.
+It contains an LCD display for displaying band and frequency, supports preset saving and tuning, and is packaged in a small, portable box so that it can be brought around easily.

 ## Overview and Features